-Without modifying our opinion, we also draw attention to note 3 of the special purpose financial statements which describes the basis of preparation.
+We also draw attention to note 3 of the special purpose financial statements which describes the basis of preparation.
 These special purpose financial statements have been prepared for the purpose of submission to the taxation authorities.
 As a result, the special purpose financial statements may not be suitable for any other purpose.
 Our report is intended solely for the Board of Directors of Atlas Asset Management Limited to comply with their regulatory requirement of submitting the special purpose financial statements to tax authorities.
+Our opinion is not modified in respect of this matter.